Hang Tien Exploration Tour

 Hung Ton – Hung Dung Campsite

-To get to the Rao Nan River, the group will set off on foot through fields of corn and peanuts.
+To get to the Rao Nan River, the group will set off on foot through grass fields.

 After crossing the river, your group will need to ascend a short slope to reach Secret Cave, one of the Tu Lan Cave System's most stunning caves.
 You can exit the cave by continuing down the winding trail.
 From here, you can descend into the next valley and reach Hung Ton Cave, where you will also have a delicious lunch.
 The group will descend a 15 m high ladder while wearing safety harnesses before swimming through the cave to reach To Mo valley.
 Before continuing to reach Hung Dung valley campsite, you will have a short window of time to enjoy swimming.